mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

-In this example, we create the bus template and one bus using SI power units.
+This example creates the bus template and one bus using SI power units.
 The resulting power values are:
 ```@repl CreateBusTemplateUnits
 system.bus.demand.active
 system.bus.demand.reactive